DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 _TL Note:_ I'm a bit unsure what author means by `大きく右に曲がる通路` to be honest

-"Alfreya required submission out of others among foreign gods, right?"
+"Alfreyja required submission out of others among foreign gods, right?"

 "...That's right."

-"But that was only Alfreya demand alone.
+"But that was only Alfreyja demand alone.
 Difficult to image that all other angels agreed with his idea.
 There should be some who objected for sure."

-Alfreya punished his disobedient subordinates.
+Alfreyja punished his disobedient subordinates.
 That was her speculation about felled angels in courtyard.

 "Argument?" _TL Note:_ I'm a bit confused here.
 Because `異論` means argument/difference of opinion, but the flow of conversation also allows for it to be her asking for basis of the Fairin's theory.